jonyjalfon94/demo-lab/README.md

 aws acm import-certificate --certificate fileb://selfsigned.crt --private-key fileb://selfsigned.key --tags Key=Name,Value=self-signed-demo
 ```

+Note: For the EKS deployment is not necesary to do any certificate configuration as the default self signed certificate that comes with the Nginx ingress controller is going to be used.

 # Deployment

 We will be using CDK to synthetize CloudFormation templates that deploy the demo hello-world service into `ecs` and `eks` by using CodePipeline with CodeDeploy and CodeCommit.